nicfel/Mascot-Tutorial/README.md

 ### Make the MCC tree using TreeAnnotator

 Next, we want to summarize the trees.
 This we can do using TreeAnnotator.
 Open the program and then set the options as below.
 You have to specify the _Burnin percentage_, the _Node heights_, _Input Tree File_ and the _Output File_.
+Use the typed trees in the file `H3N2.H32.trees`  as _Input Tree File_.
 After clicking _Run_ the program should summarize the trees.

 <figure>
 	<a id="fig:example1"></a>